Stephen Fitzpatrick: OVO Energy

 Fitzpatrick co-founded OVO Energy in 2009, as the culmination of a five-year plan during which he received a licence from Ofgem, the UK energy regulator, and along with his wife and co-founder Sophy saved the £350,000 needed to start the business.
 He acknowledged his inexperience with the energy market, and used the five years to study the industry; he credited the experience he gained with complex finances during those five years as critical to the company's survival.
 In 2014, Fitzpatrick won Entrepreneur of the Year at the National Business Awards.
 By July 2016, the company had 685,000 customers and employed over 1,000 in Bristol and London.
 In 2018, OVO Energy acquired one of its competitors, Spark Energy.

 In 2020, OVO energy was fined £8.9 million for overcharging customers since 2015.
 In March 2021, OVO's practices were found to have caused detriment to 240,563 customers totaling over £2m, and the company was required to pay redress of over £2.8m – the highest amount of compensation among the 18 companies investigated.
 In 2022, OVO energy was ranked 2nd to the last (only behind Utila) in customer service by Citizens Advice.
 In September 2022, Fitzpatrick was called-out by Martin Lewis on Good Morning Britain as a 'Fat Cat making Profit' from its consumers in the midst of the cost of living crisis.

 Use of company funds

 In 2014, Fitzpatrick sold OVO stock to raise £2 million or 4.5% of the company to purchase his family home.
 The move drew criticism from The Guardian newspaper because in the previous year the company earned only £300,000 and had £9 million in liabilities.
-In October 2022, Stephen was red-flagged for his inability to answer £27 million of loans which were taken as a pay out to directors of Imagination Industries.